waynegraham/participatory_voting/README.md

 ## Deploy

 This project is set up to auto-deploy after tests pass on [travis](https://travis-ci.org/clirdlf/participatory_voting).

-## Converting the file

-Use [LibreOffice](https://www.libreoffice.org/) to save the Excel spreadsheet as a CSV.

 ## Seeding the data